 News items also include information on significant transactions, such as Sintana’s acquisition of Challenger Energy Group plc via a scheme of arrangement.
 In connection with that transaction, the company has reported on the application of Multilateral Instrument 61-101 – Protection of Minority Security Holders in Special Transactions, the formation of a special committee of non-interested directors, and the use of a third-party valuation and fairness opinion.

 By following this page, users can review how Sintana describes developments in its portfolio of hydrocarbon licence interests, its governance processes around related party and minority shareholder considerations, and changes in its issued share capital.
-The news feed offers a record of company announcements and regulatory-style communications relevant to SEUSF.
+The news feed offers a centralized view of company announcements and regulatory-style communications relevant to SEUSF.

 Sintana Energy (OTCQX:SEUSF) announced its audited Annual Results for the year ended December 31, 2025 on April 30, 2026.
 The 2025 Annual Report is available on the company's website for review.
 Contact details for investor relations and brokers are provided for follow-up.